-It turns out that the same is true for paleontologist Lida Xing who purchased several amber pieces from a market in Myitkyina in the country of Myanmar.
+It turns out the same is true for paleontologist Lida Xing who purchased several amber pieces from a market in Myitkyina in the country of Myanmar.
 The amber sold at the market comes from a nearby mine in the Hukawng Valley.
 While most buyers are looking for amber to make jewelry, Xing was looking for amber with inclusions of plant and animal remains.
 The amber from the mine dates to 99 million years.
-Because of the amber’s age, the well-preserved plant and animal remains entombed by this fossilized tree resin offer a unique glimpse at ancient life on Earth, providing details and insight that far exceed those available from highly compressed fossil remains that typically compose the fossil record.
+Because of the amber’s age, the well-preserved plant and animal remains entombed by this fossilized tree resin offer a unique glimpse at ancient life on Earth, providing details and insight that far exceed those available from highly compressed fossil remains that typically comprise the fossil record.

 As fate would have it, one of the amber pieces Xing purchased contains a piece of a dinosaur tail (perhaps from a maniraptor) with attached feathers!
-This discovery is described in a paper that will appear in the December 19 issue of Current Biology.1 Yesterday, the paper was published online ahead of the publication date, and it has already generated headlines both in the popular news and on social media.
+This discovery is described in a paper that will appear in the December 19 issue of Current Biology.1 Yesterday the paper was published online ahead of the publication date and it has already generated headlines both in the popular news and on social media.

 It goes without saying that this find has already caused quite a bit of a stir because of its important implications for evolutionary and creation models for bird origins.